evocn/evocn.github.io/content/about.md

 draft: false
 ---

-I'm a student of programming and design, primarily learning on my own.

-Currently studying programming at Cal Poly SLO.
+I'm a student of programming, film, and game design, mostly self-taught, though I am studying Computer Science at Cal Poly SLO.

+Mostly focused on three areas:
-Learning about Computer Graphics and various other low-level technical topics.
+* Computer Graphics

-This log is an account of thoughts, lessons, and knowledge gained along the way.

-The best way to reach me is by email at alexanderhartford@gmail.com.
+* Game Design
+* Short ( <5 minute ) films with character

+This blog is to chronicle my development and express some ideas I have.
+I hope you like some of my work.

+Let me know at
+alexanderhartford@gmail.com.
 Feel free to reach out.